 What is a Social Media Audit

-A social media audit evaluates all social media accounts by analyzing metrics like reach, follower growth, and content effectiveness.
-Agencies use audits to assess successful tactics, identify failures, and determine necessary adjustments to improve client strategies.
-This structured approach collects relevant data for making informed decisions that align with business goals.
+A social media audit reviews all accounts by tracking metrics such as reach, follower growth, and content performance.
+Agencies use audits to measure what works, flag weak areas, and guide next steps.
+This process collects relevant data for decisions that align with business goals.

 Social media audits reveal hidden gaps, uncover high-performing content, and ensure consistency across platforms, allowing agencies to refine their approach for better engagement and ROI.
 Before you run a social media audit, a good audit is only the beginning.